nmp14/React-portfolio/README.md

+Need to redo this... so bad.. so outdated....
+The cube causes so many problems over time.... it's awful.
+It was fun at the time.
+Also code quality is questionable.

 My portfolio page containing information about me, my contact information, and projects.

 Included contact information: facebook, github, email, and phone number.